ektrah/nsec/docs/api/nsec.cryptography.nonce.md

     public Nonce()

-### Nonce(int)
+### Nonce(int, int)

-Initializes a new instance of [[Nonce|Nonce Struct]] with a zero-length fixed field and a counter field of the specified size.
-The counter field is initialized to zero.
+Initializes a new instance of [[Nonce|Nonce Struct]] with a fixed field and a counter field of the specified sizes.
+Both fields are initialized to zeros.

     public Nonce(
+        int fixedFieldSize,
         int counterFieldSize)

 #### Parameters

+fixedFieldSize
+: The size of the fixed field.

 counterFieldSize
 : The size of the counter field.